Ankylosing Spondylitis (cont.)

 What causes ankylosing spondylitis?

-Recently, two more genes have been identified that are associated with ankylosing spondylitis.
-These genes are called ARTS1 and IL23R.
+Other genes have been identified that are associated with ankylosing spondylitis, including ARTS1 and IL23R.
 These genes seem to play a role in influencing immune function.
-It is anticipated that by understanding the effects of each of these known genes researchers will make significant progress in discovering a cure for ankylosing spondylitis.
+It is anticipated that by understanding the effects of each of these known gene risk factors medical researchers will make significant progress in discovering a cure for ankylosing spondylitis.

 Find out what women really need.